 The Wisconsin Department of Administration (DOA) is partnering with members of the Wisconsin Community Action Program Association, as well as Energy Services, Inc., to assist eligible renters experiencing financial hardship during the COVID-19 pandemic and provide help with rent, utilities, and/or other housing stability services.

-Eligible households may receive assistance to help with current and/or overdue bills.
-Benefits will be paid to the extent that funding remains available,
+Any remaining benefits will be paid to the extent that funding remains available,

 with priority given to households facing imminent eviction.